PHP: Check if a string contains a substring

 }

-• Returns the matched part and onwards, or false if not found.
+• Returns false if not found.

-Requirement Recommended Method
+Requirement Best Method

-Need substring starting from match strstr()
+Need the substring starting from the match location strstr()

 $haystack = "The quick brown fox jumps over the lazy dog";